pengyus/pengyus.github.io/index.md

 ---

 ## About Me
 I am currently a third-year CS Ph.D. student at [Beijing Jiaotong University](https://bjtu.edu.cn/) (BJTU), advised by Prof. [Liping Jing](http://faculty.bjtu.edu.cn/8249/) and Prof. [Jian Yu](http://faculty.bjtu.edu.cn/6463/).
 I am interested in the general areas of machine learning and natural language process, with research focuses on long-tailed recognition, multi-label learning and social media analysis (e.g., hashtag annotation, keyphrase generation).
 I have also developed machine learning methods for real-world problems including container recognition and railway time series forecasting.
+I enjoy engaging in academic exchanges and collaborations.
+Within our laboratory, I lead a small group that focuses on multi-label learning and its applications.
+This group consists of several Ph.D. ,master's, and undergraduate students.

 ***